Are you in excruciating tooth pain? Has your tooth pain lasted for more than two days?

 What is a root canal?

-The term root canal refers to the inside of a tooth where the pulp and nerves are.
-You will need a root canal treatment when you have a significantly damaged tooth or have decay that extends into the pulp chamber.
-Tooth pain is usually the first sign patients experience, though a dentist can spot infection during routine exam.
+You will need this treatment if you have a significantly damaged tooth or decay that extends into the pulp chamber.
+Tooth pain is usually the first sign of infection.
+However, we can spot infection at a routine exam.

 How much does a root canal cost?